khiari-h/projectManagementSoftware/README.md

 The steps of this project are as follows:

-Needs analysis: Estimate the necessary and optional features for this software.
+- Needs analysis: Estimate the necessary and optional features for this software
-Plan the implementation of this project.
+- Plan the implementation of this project
-Design the architecture.
+- Design the architecture
-Develop the application.
+- Develop the application
-Test and validate.
+- Test and validate

 In french: